Michael Alley, Penn State

 imprecision (hallucination and exaggeration) and long words such as -ability nouns.

 Students also commonly cited three other signs: fluff, em-dashes, and correlative conjunctions (not only...but also...).
-Please note that the citing of these last two signs might have arisen because many of the surveyed students had not been taught these tools of writing.
+Please note that the citing of these last two signs might have arisen because many of the surveyed students had not been taught these tools of writing in their previous writing classes.
+For instance, many students do not know that the em-dash receives its name because it is to the length of the letter "m" or that this piece of punctuation is simply a horizontal version of a parenthesis.

 Picture

 Figure 1.
 Traditional summary of a design report.
-The text of the report, which was one of the strongest in the course, was written by students, and the summary was written by an instructor of the design course.
+The text of the report, which was one of the strongest in the course, was written by a team of three students, and the summary was written by an instructor of the design course.

 Picture